Wild Things: Diamonds in the Rough

-Wild Things: Diamonds in the Rough (also known as Wild Things 3) is a 2005 erotic thriller film directed by Jay Lowi and starring Sandra McCoy, Sarah Laine, Linden Ashby, Dina Meyer and Brad Johnson.
-It is a sequel to Wild Things 2 (2004) and the third film in the Wild Things series.
+Wild Things: Diamonds in the Rough (also known as Wild Things 3) is a 2005 erotic thriller film directed by Jay Lowi.
+It is a sequel to Wild Things 2 (2004), and the third installment in the Wild Things series.
+The film stars Sandra McCoy, Sarah Laine, Dina Meyer and Brad Johnson, while Linden Ashby reprises his role from the previous film.

 Like the previous film, the film premiered on Encore Mystery on February 19, 2005, and was released on DVD on April 26.

 Plot

-Marie Clifton is set to inherit two beautiful diamonds, called the "mother and daughter", which her late mother bestowed to her.
-Marie's step-father, Jay Clifton, challenges the will, claiming that Marie isn't ready for the responsibility, but actually wants to take the diamonds for himself.
+Marie Clifton is set to inherit two diamonds, called the "mother and daughter", which her late mother bestowed to her.
+Marie's stepfather, Jay Clifton, challenges the will, claiming Marie is not ready for the responsibility, but actually just wants to take the diamonds for himself.
 At a sexual education seminar at Marie's school, physician Dr. Chad Johnson and probation officer Kristen Richards discuss sex crimes, and Richards reveals she was a victim of an anonymous rapist many years before.

 At Marie's swim-meet, Jay encounters towel girl Elena Sandoval, and invites her to Marie's eighteenth birthday party.
 Elena attends the party but is assaulted by Marie, who says that Elena is not welcome.
-Jay comforts Elena, and brings her to the construction site of one of his buildings for privacy.
+Jay comforts Elena and brings her to the construction site of one of his buildings for privacy.
 Later, Elena alleges that Jay raped her at the site.
 Detective Michael Morrison is placed on the case, as is Richards, who is Elena's probation officer.
 Chad is placed in charge of documenting Elena's injuries, and testifies to the court that Elena was raped.

 Marie believes that Elena is doing this for money and tells Jay to pay her off.
-When Jay admits that he's broke, Marie suggests that they sell the diamonds.
-Jay agrees, and revokes his claim to the will, giving Marie custody of the diamonds so she can sell them off.
-However, this was a ploy between Elena, Marie and Chad to get the diamonds, and the trio are in a sexual relationship together.
+When Jay admits he is broke, Marie suggests that they sell the diamonds.
+Jay agrees and revokes his claim to the will, giving Marie custody of the diamonds so she can sell them off.
+However, this was a ploy between Elena, Marie, and Chad to get the diamonds, and the trio are in a sexual relationship.

-Jay believes that Elena will recant her accusation after being paid off, but at the next court session Elena testifies that Jay also threatened to kill her.
+Jay believes that Elena will recant her accusation after being paid off, but at the next court session she testifies that he also threatened to kill her.
 Jay is sent to prison, but Richards is now suspicious of Elena's behavior.
-Richards and Morrison search Elena's trailer and discover she's gathered information about Kristen's rape, using it to form her testimony.
-Richards and Morrison discuss their suspicions with Jay, and conclude that Marie, Elena and Chad must be working together.
+Richards and Morrison search Elena's trailer and discover she has gathered information about Kristen's rape, using it to form her testimony.
+Richards and Morrison discuss their suspicions with Jay and conclude that Marie, Elena, and Chad must be working together.